Ibrahim Attahiru: Military career

-He had a tour of duty with the United Nations in Sierra Leone as a Military Observer, where he facilitated Operation Barras in September 2000.
+He had a tour of duty with the United Nations in Sierra Leone as a Military Observer, where he facilitated the British Army's Operation Barras in September 2000.
 He was an operations officer for ECOMOG Operations in Liberia.

 As a staff officer, he was Chief of Defence Transformation and Innovation and Chief of Defence Logistics at Defence Headquarters Abuja.
 In that position, he worked with the Defence Logistics Agency on enhancing the operational readiness in the Armed Forces of Nigeria.
 He was an Instructor at the Nigerian Defence Academy and the Nigerian Army School of Infantry.
 He was later a directing staff and Chief Instructor at the Armed Forces Command and Staff College, Jaji – Kaduna.

 He was at the National Defence College in Kenya for the National Defence Management and Security Studies Course and at the Chinese People's Liberation Army Special Forces Academy Shijiazhuang-Hubei Province, China for the Basic and Advanced Special/Operations Commando Forces Courses.
 He undertook leadership and security policy course at the prestigious Kennedy School of Government, Harvard University USA, Graduate School of Media and Communication, Agha Khan University of Nairobi, Bournemouth University Disaster Management Center, and the Geneva Centre for Security Policy.